10 November 2006

 Equal lack of progress has been seen in the prosecution of those who demolished a True Orthodox church in the village of Shemokmedi in south western Georgia in October 2002 (see F18News 7 April 2003 http://www.forum18.org/

-Bishop Songulashvili is an advocate of reconciliation and forgiveness for those guilty of attacking religious minorities between 1999 and 2003, but believes this can only follow any prosecution.
+Bishop Songulashvili is an advocate of reconciliation and forgiveness for those guilty of attacking non-Georgian Orthodox Church people between 1999 and 2003, but believes this can only follow any prosecution.
 "This is very important," he told Forum 18 on 4 October.
 "The crimes committed must be identified, condemned and only then can they be forgiven.
 If we forgive without identifying the crimes there is no clarity on what is being forgiven.
 We will only create an atmosphere where these crimes have a longer life."
-He believes the source of the religious extremism and "exclusivist ideas" that motivated the violence against religious minorities has not yet been tackled.
+He believes the source of the religious extremism and "exclusivist ideas" that motivated the violence against non-Georgian Orthodox Church people has not yet been tackled.

 Tsimintia, the Jehovah's Witness lawyer, fears that the continued impunity of those who conducted the attacks between 1999 and 2003 could encourage a revival of such major attacks.
 "If there is no punishment for all those people who conducted aggression against religious minorities," he told Forum 18, "there could be a return to the old times."
 (END)

-For the comments of Georgian religious leaders and human rights activists on how the legacy of religious violence should be overcome, see http://www.forum18.org/
+For comments from 2005 from Georgian religious leaders and human rights defenders on how the legacy of religious violence should be overcome, see http://www.forum18.org/

-For more background see Forum 18's Georgia religious freedom survey at http://www.forum18.org/
+For more background see Forum 18's Georgia religious freedom survey http://www.forum18.org/

 Previous reports on freedom of thought, conscience and belief in Georgia can be found at http://www.forum18.org/